JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Experiments and Analysis

 Out-of-distribution (OOD) generalization is central to profiling models, routing tasks, and providing reliable evaluation, since LLMs are inevitably applied beyond benchmark domains.
 We study OOD behavior from two complementary views: (i) the \emph{traditional} OOD evaluation on held-out benchmarks through a leave-one-out strategy, and (ii) a \emph{geometric} view based on directional alignment in the learned question-embedding space.

-\paragraph{Leave-one-out accuracy on held-out benchmarks.} In each run, one benchmark is excluded from training and used only for evaluation.
-We compare test accuracy to the model trained on the full dataset in Table~\ref{tab:ood_accuracy}.
-Gray cells show the drop relative to full-data training.
+\paragraph{Leave-one-out accuracy on held-out benchmarks.} In each run, we exclude one benchmark from training and evaluate on that held-out benchmark.
+Figure~\ref{fig:ood_scatter} compares the resulting test accuracy when holding out a benchmark (Leave-Out) to training on all benchmarks (All), thereby highlighting the performance drop caused by excluding that benchmark.
 As expected, holding out a benchmark reduces accuracy, but the magnitude varies markedly by benchmark.
 MathQA and LogiQA show small drops, suggesting their knowledge domains are well covered by the remaining data, while PIQA and MMLU exhibit larger drops, indicating more benchmark-specific patterns or reasoning skills.
 We also observe an encoder-dependent effect on GPQA: exclusion causes a substantial drop with the sentence-transformer encoder but a much smaller one with ModernBERT, suggesting the two encoders capture partially different cues even when overall performance is similar.

 \paragraph{Geometric alignment via embedding orientation.} Under JE-IRT, the \emph{direction} of a question embedding reflects its semantics.
 If a held-out benchmark is directionally aligned with the training pool, Proposition~\ref{prop:prob-bound} predicts smaller changes in predicted correctness.
-We quantify alignment with a simple statistic.
+To quantify alignment more directly, we use a simple statistic.
 For a benchmark $\mathcal{B}$, let $u_q := E_q/\|E_q\|$ be the unit direction of question $q$.
 Define its mean direction

 where $\neg\mathcal{B}$ denotes all other benchmarks.
-The \emph{directional alignment} of $\mathcal{B}$ with the rest is $\cos(\mu_{\mathcal{B}},\,\mu_{\neg\mathcal{B}})$.
-Table~\ref{tab:cosine_similarity_leaveout} reports this measure.
+The \emph{directional alignment} of $\mathcal{B}$ with the rest is $\cos(\mu_{\mathcal{B}},\,\mu_{\neg\mathcal{B}})$, and Table~\ref{tab:cosine_similarity_leaveout} reports this measure.
 While not a perfect predictor, a consistent trend emerges: benchmarks with higher alignment (e.g., LogiQA, MathQA) tend to have smaller leave-one-out drops, whereas lower alignment (e.g., PIQA, GSM8K) is associated with larger declines.

-MMLU is an exception: although it shows moderate cosine similarity with the rest of the benchmarks, its performance drop is substantial.
-This is likely due to the fact that MMLU contains a broad range of diverse subjects, and its mean direction may not be representative of its true directional coverage.